Kia ora Deputy Prime Minster, and congratulations.

 |New Zealand taxpayer investment in feature films 2015-2016|

-The gender proportions of the writers and directors associated with big yellow field is shown in the next pie chart, representing the international features that received 69% of the investment: $45.65M.
+The gender proportions of the writers and directors associated with the big yellow field is shown in the next pie chart, representing the international features that received 69% of the investment: 45.65M.

 |New Zealand taxpayer NZSPG investment in international features 2015-2016: by writer and director gender|